hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 <br>

 1. How many issues were closed in the past six months?
-1,825 issues were closed within the past six months.
+Approximately 1,325 issues were closed within the past six months (~Sept.
+2020, Feb.
+2020).

 <br>

 1. Is there information about how many people are maintaining the project?
+There are approximately over 60 maintainers, according to the project's contributor's page.

 <br>

 1. How many contributors has the project had in the past six months?
+There are 474 current contributors for the project.

 <br>

 1. How many open pull requests are there?
+There are 577 open pull requests.

 <br>

 1. Do pull requests remain un-answered for a long time?
-Look at the closed pull requests to see how long they stayed open.
-Take the five most recently closed ones and look at when each was first reported.
-Compute the number of days that each was open and take the average.
+Pull requests remain un-answered for about two hours.

 <br>

 1. Is there active discussion on the pull requests?
-Use the same method as you did for the issues.
+There are approximately three posts per discussion.

 <br>

 1. How many pull requests were opened within the past six months?
+There were 560 pull requests opened within the past six months.

 <br>

 1. When was the last  pull request  merged?
+The last pull request merged was two hours ago.

 <br>

 ---
 ### Welcomeness and Community

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?

-Look through it and see if it is clear and thorough.
+Yes, it includes instructions on how to report a bug, and contribute through a pull request.
+It is easy to read and understand.

 <br>

 1. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violte it?

+Yes, any violations to the code of conduct results in exclusion from the community.

 <br>

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?

-Read the issue conversations.
+Yes, they ask specific questions related to the bugs and are helpful in resolving the issue.

 <br>

 1. Are people friendly in the issues, discussion forum, and chat?

 <br>

 1. Do maintainers thank people for their contributions?
+Out of ten contributions examined, only 1 of them included a thank you to the contributor from the maintainer.

 <br>

 ### Summary